back to back escrow:

 class A buildings

-Most prestigious buildings competing for premier office users with rents above average for the area.
+Most prestigious buildings competing for premier users with rents above average for the area.
 Buildings have high quality standard finishes, state of the art systems, exceptional accessibility and a definite market presence.

 class B buildings